osmosis-labs/sqs/docs/architecture/routing.md

 ```

 The reason for choosing the minimum of the total pool liquidities between token in and token out is
-so that we can still find routes between low liquidity tokens that likely have pools of even smaller liqudity.
+so that we can still find routes between low liquidity tokens that likely have pools of even smaller liquidity.

 #### API

-The dynamic min liquidity capitalization feature is enabled by default with the fallback to the unversal
+The dynamic min liquidity capitalization feature is enabled by default with the fallback to the universal
 default quote.

 For eligible routing endpoints:
 - `/router/quote`
 - `/router/custom-direct-quote`

-In some cases, clients may want to disable the fallback, preferring toerror rather than have a potential
+In some cases, clients may want to disable the fallback, preferring to error rather than have a potential
-for bad route stemming from the low unoversal default.
+for bad route stemming from the low universal default.

 The query parameter of `disableMinLiquidityFallback` disables the fallback, returning an error instead.